toobi-jpg/local-movie-tracker/README.md

 ## ⚠️ Legal Disclaimer

-This application includes an automated data retrieval component that is intended for **personal, local use only**.
+This application includes an automated data retrieval component (Puppeteer) that is intended for **personal, local use only**.

 - **User Responsibility:** You are solely responsible for how you configure and use this feature.
 - **Permissions:** Only access websites for which you have explicit permission.
 Review and comply with the terms of service of any site you use.